eXpl0it3r/PubBus/README.md

 ## License

-This software is in the public domain.
-Where that dedication is not recognized, you are granted a perpetual, irrevocable license to copy and modify these files as you see fit.
+This software is available under 2 licenses -- choose whichever you prefer.

+- Public Domain
+- MIT

 ## Credits